OMH4ck/Squirrel/README.md

 #### Client/Server Mode (MySQL/MariaDB/PostgreSQL)

 1. Dry run the database to get the `__afl_map_size` and set it to `AFL_MAP_SIZE`.
-2. Run `afl-fuzz -i input -o output -- ./build/db_driver`, it will print the share memory id and wait for 30 seconds.
+2. Run `afl-fuzz -i input -o output -- ./build/db_driver`, it will print the share memory ID and wait for 30 seconds.
 3. Start the databse server with `export __AFL_SHM_ID=xxxx`.

 ## Publications